Joshuailuma/Own-Your-Property-Next-JS/README.md

 - The user properties stored in the blockchain are queried using TheGraph

 ## Live site

+Please note that your wallet must be connected to **Goerli Testnet** before accessing the project

 Here is the live site https://own-your-property-next-js-d99p.vercel.app